ckdextergames/Icarus_mods/README.md

 C. Increased spawns may not appear right away.
 You may need to move around and wait a bit until you come across them.

+D. Choose one variety: "LOW" or "HI".
+Each is compatible with both varieties of "Tuff Critters"

 Good hunting!

 ---